HMAckerman/GUImap/SeniorProjectProposalDraft.md

 The next step will be to create an easily modifiable database schema.
 I want my tool to be capable of pulling down from/uploading to a database quickly.
 I will research into ways to optimize performance.
 The main issue is that no database will be "one size fits all".
 Due to the advanced nature of the Nmap engine, there can potentially be *numerous* columns and rows depending on the flags used.
 However, from some brief research into the SQLite database engine, it seems like it is easily modifiable to support larger sets of information.
-Finally, I will implement file input and output, and conversion into CSV files.
+Next, I will implement file input and output, and conversion into CSV files.
 I anticipate that the main problem will be getting different file formats to cooperate nicely.
 However, Python 3 has numerous libraries dedicated to various file formats, so this problem might easily be mitigated.
+Finally, I will integrate the Grafana platform into the database, ensuring that the user will be able to visualize all their data.

 Schedule
 --------